Updated on the 21st of July.

 You can ask for a repeat of a written prescription by email email@example.com.

-For the safety of our staff and our clients, we can not offer visits during the lockdown period.
+For the safety of our staff and our clients, we can not offer visits.

-Suzy, our grooming consultant is offering brilliant advice and videos on facebook to help you to keep your pet coat and nails in the best shape through the closure.
+Suzy, our grooming consultant is offering brilliant advice and videos on facebook to help you to keep your pet coat and nails in the best shape if you are still isolating or shielding.

 Please follow the salon's facebook page: https://www.facebook.com/wyliestyled/?ref=br_rs